futianfan/DST/README.md

 ### Raw Data

-We use [`ZINC`](https://tdcommons.ai/generation_tasks/molgen/) database, which contains around 250K drug-like molecules. input is `raw_data/zinc.tab`, each row is a SMILES.
+We use [`ZINC`](https://tdcommons.ai/generation_tasks/molgen/) database, which contains around 250K drug-like molecules.
-`raw_data/zinc.tab_head50` is an example file that has first 50 rows.
+Due to space limitation, we upload a subset of ZINC in `raw_data/zinc.tab_head50`, which contains xxx molecules, each row is a SMILES.